Toxics

 Per- and polyfluoroalkyl substances (PFAS) are a class of thousands of dangerous, virtually unregulated synthetic chemicals used in the manufacturing of many common products and packaging.
 PFASs have been widely used since the 1950's for a wide range of industrial, medical and consumer applications.
 Some of the more well-known consumer applications include stain-resistant and waterproof fabrics (for example 3M Scotchgard™ and Gor-Tex®), non-stick pans (DuPont's Teflon®) and paper food service ware (including plates and microwave popcorn bags), and dental floss (such as Procter & Gamble's Glide®).
 PFAS has also been used in firefighting foam since the 1970's for Class B fires (for flammable liquids such as gasoline and other petrochemicals).
 Other uses are less obvious such as lubricants, artificial turf blades, cosmetics, pesticides, and paints.

 PFAS is a class of synthetic organohalogens based on fluorine.
 PFAS are often called the "forever chemicals" since they never break down completely due to the strength of the fluorine-carbon bond.
 Many of them bioaccumulate and migrate from contaminated water to food crops such as lettuce and strawberries.
 PFAS are linked to deadly diseases like thyroid cancer, harm to immune and reproductive systems, damage to developing fetuses, and may permanently compromise children’s brain development and behavior.
 Many PFASs also have serious health concerns even at very low levels.
-The current EPA advisory level for drinking water is 70 parts per trillion (ppt) and some states have instituted lower levels (such as Mass.
+The EPA recently set levels as low at 4 parts per trillion (ppt) for some PFAS.
+Some states had instituted strong standards earlier (such as Mass.
 Dept. of Environmental Protection and Vermont at 20 ppt).
 PFAS has been found widely in Massachusetts drinking water, which has led to actions such as the closure of some municipal wells in Westfield.

 Resource: Interactive Map of PFAS contamination